Gardening Answers Knowledgebase

 How do I care for Calathea zebrina?

-The webpages (no longer available) of Plant of the Week have information about Calathea zebrina (zebra plant, native to Brazil):
+The webpage of Plant of the Week have information about Calathea zebrina (zebra plant, native to Brazil):

 Link to this record only (permalink)